Single-use plastic cutlery terrorizes the planet for 1000 years before breaking down. How important are biodegradable

 Each 150pc set includes biodegradable forks, knives, and spoons (fifty of each).

 Greenworks crafts their compostable utensils from non-GMO corn-based polylactic acid (CPLA).
 So, entirely plastic and weird chemical-free!

+Strong, too.
 In fact, you’ll love how peanut butter-friendly these utensils are.
-Some customers even say they’re more sturdy than plastic!
+Some may say sturdier than plastic; I’d say they’re about equal.

 As a result, they’re the perfect disposable utensil for formal events when you need to leave a good impression – without sacrificing convenience.

 Concerned about safety?
 Don’t be.
 This eco-friendly disposable silverware is FDA-approved and ASTM-certified for meeting strict quality standards.

 Drawbacks: Not backyard compostable, nor will they break down in landfills.
 You have to send this flatware to an industrial composting facility.
 For a landfill-degradable option, go with either IBamboo or Avoplast below.

 Check out this 50-pack of compostable forks from World Centric – a certified B-Corp with 100% carbon-neutral shipping!
 Plus, they donate 25% of your proceeds to world-changing non-profits.

 This set of plant-based, biodegradable flatware is perfect for busy professionals looking to save time.